3 Material Accounting Policy Information

 The Company considers recovery of excise duty flows to the Company on its liability and hence, forms part of the cost of production, irrespective of whether the goods are sold or not.
 Since the recovery of excise duty flows to the Company on its own account, revenue includes excise duty.
 However, VAT & GST are not received by the Company on its own account, rather, they are collected on behalf of the government.
 Hence, it is not included in revenue.

-The accounting policy for the specific revenue streams of the company are summarised below:
+The accounting policy for the specific revenue streams of the Company are summarised below:

 Revenue on sale of natural gas is recognized on transfer of control to customers at delivery point.
-Sales are billed bi-monthly to domestic customers and on fortnightly basis to commercial, non commercial and industrial customers.
+Sales are billed bi-monthly to domestic customers and on fortnightly basis to commercial and industrial customers.
 Revenue on sale of Compressed Natural Gas (CNG) is recognized on sale of gas to customers.
 There are no goods return rights with the customers attached to the sale and hence no right of return liability exists.

 Gas Transportation Income is recognized in the same period in which the related volumes of gas are delivered to the customers.